State Schools in Massachusetts with Program Information

-Bridgewater State University in Bridgewater offers approximately 133 academic programs to its nearly 11,300 students, according to the National Center for Education Statistics (NCES).
-In 2011-12, according to the NCES, the university conferred more than 1,700 bachelor's degrees and more than 400 master's degrees, along with 121 postgraduate certificates.
-Education was the most popular major for 2011-12 graduates, the NCES reported, followed by business, specifically management science and accounting.
+Bridgewater State University in Bridgewater offered approximately 133 academic programs to its nearly 11,300 students in 2011-2012, according to the National Center for Education Statistics (NCES).
+The organization reported that, during the same year, the university conferred 1,747 bachelor's degrees, 402 master's degrees and 121 postgraduate certificates.
+Additionally, the most popular undergraduate major was psychology, while the most commonly awarded master's degree was in special education and teaching.

 2 - University of Massachusetts - Amherst

-With more than 28,000 students, the University of Massachusetts - Amherst, the flagship campus for the state university system, provides about 132 academic program options, the NCES noted.
-U.S. News & World Report ranked the school #97 in its 2013 rankings for national universities.
-The University of Massachusetts - Amherst issued 61 associate's, 5,203 bachelor's, 1,305 master's and 305 doctor's degrees in 2011-12, the NCES reports, along with 206 undergraduate certificates and 72 postgraduate certificates.
-Business was the most popular major for graduates in 2011-12, according to the NCES, while the social sciences, especially political science and government, were also popular.
-The University of Massachusetts - Amherst also allows students to design their own major programs.
+Enrolling more than 28,000 students in 2011, the University of Massachusetts - Amherst, administers about 132 academic program options, NCES noted.
+U.S. News & World Report ranked this flagship campus of the state university system #97 in its 2013 'national universities' category.
+In 2011-2012, the University of Massachusetts - Amherst issued 61 associate's, 5,203 bachelor's, 1,305 master's and 305 doctoral degrees, along with 206 undergraduate certificates and 72 postgraduate certificates, per NCES.
+Business administration and management was the most popular major for graduate students in 2011-2012, according to NCES, while undergraduate students favored psychology.
+The university also allows students to design their own majors.

 3 - University of Massachusetts - Boston

-The University of Massachusetts - Boston, with about 15,700 students, offers approximately 99 academic programs, according to the NCES.
-In 2011-12, the NCES reported, the university conferred more than 2,100 bachelor's degrees, nearly 1,000 master's degrees and 45 doctor's degrees, as well as 30 undergraduate certificates and 225 postgraduate certificates.
-The most common majors that year were in business administration and management, but the health professions, registered nursing in particular, were also popular, the NCES noted.
+The University of Massachusetts - Boston, with about 15,700 students, offers approximately 99 academic programs, according to NCES.
+In 2011-2012, NCES reported that the university conferred more than 2,100 bachelor's degrees, nearly 1,000 master's degrees and 45 doctoral degrees, as well as 30 undergraduate certificates and 225 postgraduate certificates.
+The most common undergraduate major that year was in business administration and management, but graduate students preferred teacher education, the NCES noted.

 Lowest Net Price

-The NCES determines a school's net price by deducting the amount of financial aid received by the average student from the total cost of attendance, which covers, tuition, fees, books, room and board.
-The average net cost of attendance at Massachusetts state schools in 2010-11 ranged from approximately $3,800 to nearly $28,000, according to the NCES; however, a few schools did not report costs to the NCES.
-The three schools with the lowest average net prices, listed below, were community colleges.
-The statistical data used here comes from NCES records.
+NCES determines a school's net price by deducting the amount of financial aid awarded to the average student from the total cost of attendance, which covers tuition, fees, books, room and board.
+Of the Massachusetts state schools that reported costs, the average net price in 2010-2011 ranged from approximately $3,800 to nearly $28,000, according to NCES.
+The three schools with the lowest average net prices, listed below, were all community colleges.
+All statistical data presented comes from NCES records.

 1 - Middlesex Community College